Click for Welcome Page!

 G5204. hudor, hoo'-dore; gen. hudatos, hoo'-dat-os; etc.; from the base of G5205; water (as if rainy) lit. or fig.:--water.

-child, son
+child, foal, son

 G5207. huios, hwee-os'; appar. a prim. word; a "son" (sometimes of animals), used very widely of immed., remote or fig. kinship:--child, foal, son.